hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 No response body is returned.
 The following response headers are returned:

 * [ETag](#etag_response)
-* X-Copied-From - the name of the container/object used as soruce for the new object
+* X-Copied-From - the name of the container/object used as source for the new object
 * X-Copied-From-Last-Modified - the time and date that the source object was last updated

 **Error Response**

 If an error occurs, the response body contains a description of the error.
-If the MD5 checksum of the data written to the storage system does NOT match the (optionally) supplied ETag value, a 422 (Unprocessable Entity) response is returned.

 **Status Response**